 1(h) The model sponsor provides a clear statement acknowledging the intended uses of the administrator performance assessment.
-The statement demonstrates the model sponsor’s clear understanding of the implications of the assessment for candidates, preparation programs, the public schools, and K-12 students.
+The statement demonstrates the model sponsor’s clear understanding of the implications of the assessment for candidates, preparation programs, the public schools, and TK-12 students.
 The statement includes appropriate cautions about additional or alternative uses for which the assessment is not valid.
 All elements of assessment design and development are consistent with the intended uses of the assessment for determining the competence of candidates for a Preliminary Administrative Services Credential in California and as a source of useful information about preparation program quality and effectiveness.

 1(i) The model sponsor completes content review and editing procedures to ensure that administrator assessment tasks, rubrics, and directions to candidates are culturally and linguistically free of bias, fair, and appropriate for candidates from diverse backgrounds.